 The title for The Shining rises (1:36).
 As the camera leaves the road and the VW behind, the voiced ululation effect begins in the music.

-The way this is done, the viewer, even though they don't see the raptor, senses the raptor and perhaps also experiences the raptor's peculiar interest in the vehicle, a kind of intimacy had that makes one forget for a second the aerial approach and makes us feel that there is instead a second car passing the VW, that it isn't alone on the road.
-Which I think is important psychologically as Kubrick chooses not to show any other vehicles until immediately after this approach, the helicopter/raptor separating from the VW and zooming out over the lake.
+The way this is done, the viewer, even though they don't see the raptor, senses the raptor and perhaps also experiences the raptor's peculiar interest in the vehicle, a kind of intimacy had that makes one forget for a second the aerial approach and gives the impression that there is instead a second car passing the VW, that the VW isn't alone on the road.
+Which I think is important psychologically, as Kubrick chooses not to show any other vehicles until immediately after this approach, the helicopter/raptor separating from the VW and zooming out over the lake.
 Our participation in the sensation of the unseen raptor's passing of the vehicle, in its interest, introduces the eerie feeling of the supernatural.

 After the vanishing point we return to the car which will momentarily and briefly disappear into a tunnel.